 If none of these models fit your budget, and you want to go for the cheapest one that minimally fits my definition of having 88 weighted keys, consider the Yamaha P-45.
-I don’t recommend it due to its one major drawback.
-The Yamaha P-45, the base model in the P series, will cost about $550 plus tax once you add the mandatory accessories: bench, full-sized damper pedal, and the non-folding keyboard stand.
+I don’t recommend it above due to its one major drawback described below.
+This model will cost about $550 plus tax once you add the mandatory accessories: bench, full-sized damper pedal, and the non-folding keyboard stand.
 Don’t buy the folding travel stand that looks like the letter X; it’s designed only for gigs.
 The major disappointment about the P-45 is that it only supports the single sustain pedal.
 For gigs, it’s tolerable, especially if you anchor it with lots of electrical tape.
 For everyday practice, it’s annoying since the pedal never stays in place.
 You cannot upgrade to the three-pedal unit since it does not work with the P-45.

 Buy In-Person versus On-Line

 I would strongly recommend buying an electronic keyboard in person.
 If there’s any item you need to try out in person, a musical instrument is it!
 Plus, if there is anything wrong with it, you want to be able to return it easily.
 If you must buy online, be careful about Internet prices.
 Prices are pretty competitive across sites, so any lowball price will likely be a keyboard on the floor, without the mandatory accessories.